OJ7/SuperCool/README.md

 # SuperCool
 A super cool iOS app

-Makes the app super cool when clickin a button
+Makes the app super cool when clicking a button